Spiritual Direction or Counselling?

 A spiritual director or companion may also occasionally offer resources to support the person in their spiritual journey - different forms of prayer, spiritual writings, scripture, theological ideas, poems, sayings, meditations, books and so on, that directly relate to wherever the person finds themselves at that time.
 People are entirely free to take these up or not as they wish.
 Moments of prayer may also sometimes be encompassed within the spiritual direction session, if appropriate and welcomed, always tailored to the individual's preferred approach, and always only with their consent.

-Different spiritual directors may work in different ways according to their background and training.
+So, different spiritual directors may work in different ways according to their background and training.
 My approach is rooted very much in the grounded realities of life, drawing on all my wide experience and study into spirituality, and seen through the lens of my understanding of working with the human psyche and spirit as a psychologist.
+This way of working has emerged for me through many years of living and practising within the dialogue between psychology and spirituality, where careful attention to the human psyche and openness to the movement of the Spirit are held together rather than separated.
 I am particularly aware in my approach of the psychological processes that underpin the spiritual journey as we engage with our chosen path.